 Database Internals

-Deep dive into B-Trees, LSM-Trees and distributed systems from Alex Petrov.
+Deep dive into B-Trees, LSM trees, and distributed storage systems by Alex Petrov.

 Book structure